flamedfury/2021-flamedfury.com/src/about.md

 i enjoy keeping fit, either by working out in my garage gym or walking the dogs twice a day.

-working out, walking the dogs, or chores around the house and i'm most likley [listening to music](../recordshelf.html). it's not often that i'm not!
+working out, walking the dogs, or chores around the house, i'm most likley [listening to music](../recordshelf.html). it's not often that i'm not!

 i enjoy reading, both [books](../bookshelf.html) and [comic books](../comicbookrack.html). if i'm not in the mood for reading i enjoy nothing more than chilling on the couch and enjoying a movie or a tv show.

 while i don't have the time and energy for it like i used to, i love [playing computer games](../gameshelf.html).

-i'm a big fan of beer and have tried thousands during my time but have settled on a few styles that i enjoy now. as well as drinking beer, i enjoy brewing it.
+i'm a big fan of beer and have tried thousands during my time but have settled on a few styles that i enjoy. as well as drinking beer, i enjoy brewing it.

 my family is my biggest interest, among all the things listed above, my wife and my son are my number one priority.